waitinfuture/emapreduce/intl.en-US/User Guide/Workflow development/Jobs/Configure a Shell job.md

 In this tutorial, you will learn how to configure a Shell job.

 **Note:** By default, Shell scripts are currently run by Hadoop.
-If you need to use the root user, sudo can be used.
+If you need to use the root user, the sudo command can be used.
 Use Shell script jobs with caution.

 ## Procedure {#section_eww_tjp_y2b .section}

 1. Log on to the [Alibaba Cloud E-MapReduce console](https://emr.console.aliyun.com/?spm=5176.8250060.103.1.48466f55SEaqMe#/cn-hangzhou).
 2. At the top of the navigation bar, click **Data Platform**.
+3. In the **Projects** area, select a target project ID to go to the Project Management tab page.
-3. In the **Actions** column, click **Design Workflow** next to the specified project.
+4. In the left-side navigation bar, click **Edit Jobs** next to the specified project.
-4. On the left of the Job Editing page, right-click the folder you want to operate and select **New Job**.
+5. On the left of the **Edit Jobs** tab page, right-click the folder you want to operate and select **New Job**.
-5. In the **New Job** dialog box, enter the job name and description.
+6. In the **New Job** dialog box, enter the job name and description.
-6. Select the Shell job type to create a Bash Shell job.
+7. Select the Shell job type to create a Bash Shell job.
-7. Click **OK**.
+8. Click **OK**.

     **Note:** You can also create subfolders, rename folders, and delete folders by right-clicking on them.

-8. Enter the parameters in the **Content** field after the Shell commands.
+9. Enter the parameters in the **Content** field after the Shell commands.
     -   -c option

         -c options can be used to set Shell scripts to run by inputting them into the **Content** field of the job.
 For example: